 For a kiddo who needs calories, full fat dairy can be a lifesaver (if they can have dairy).
 Always choose full-fat yogurt, sour cream, cream cheese, cottage cheese, cheese, and even cream.
 Cream can be added to whole milk for more calories.

 In fact, full fat dairy products can be added to other things to add calories.
-Also all of the oils I mentioned above can also be added to full fat dairy.
+Also all of the oils I mentioned above can also be added to full fat dairy to create a super high calorie food for kids.

 I used to serve full fat sour cream with a touch of vanilla, a pour of avocado oil, and some honey.
 This homemade “pudding” thing was RICH.
 Great calorie booster.